-Kibale Forest in Uganda, is just to the east of the snow-capped Ruwenzori Mountains, and offers a splendid forest habitat.
+Kibale Forest is located just to the east of Uganda's snow-capped Ruwenzori Mountains, and offers a splendid forest habitat.
 The area is home to 13 species of primates, including chimpanzees, some families of which have been habituated.

 Tracking a noisy chimpanzee family is a thrilling experience, and the wealth of wildlife in this magnificent forest will delight the keen naturalist.
 Any bird and mammal activity is at its best in the very early morning, and late at night.

 Ideal for viewing: chimpanzee, grey-cheeked mangabey, L’Hoest’s monkey, red colobus monkey, bushpig

 is featured in the following itinerary:

 Take a unique primate safari, gorilla trekking in Rwanda’s Parc National des Volcans and Bwindi National Park in Uganda, as well as tracking the equally fascinating chimpanzee in Uganda’s Kibale Forest.
 Observing these magnificent apes in their natural habitat is a wildlife experience of a lifetime.

 Duration inc. flights: 14 days

 Suggested accommodation is shown below.

 This exclusive eco-lodge stands in a secluded position in the lush Kibale Forest, home to 13 species of primate including chimpanzees.
 Eight luxury safari tents on raised wooden platforms are covered by thatch to blend perfectly with the environment, and there is also an opportunity to stay in a tree house.